Maniesh Paul: Television host and presenter

 Subsequently, Paul started his career as a television host and presenter, and gained recognition after hosting Saa Ree Gaa Maa Paa Chhote Ustaad, and later also appeared in the stand-up comedy series Comedy Circus.
 He also hosted Dance India Dance Li'l Masters on Zee TV.
 He also participated in Star Ya Rockstar, a celebrity singing show on Zee TV, and co-hosted the celebrity dance-reality competition Jhalak Dikhhla Jaa 7 on Colors TV with Ranvir Shorey.

 He was also the host of Science of Stupid (IND) version.

 In 2011, Paul won the Best Anchor award for Zee TV's Dance India Dance Li'l Masters.

 Paul has also hosted Science of Stupid on National Geographic.
 Over the years, Paul has hosted numerous award shows.
 In 2018, he hosted Sony TV's Indian Idol 10.
-Next, he hosted Star Plus's Nach Baliye 9.
+Next, he hosted Star Plus's Nach Baliye 9.He is currently hosting discovery plus show History Hunter.